zuocheng-liu/pni/README.md

 - You want to implement time-critical code in a lower-level, faster programming language.
 - You have legacy code or code libraries that you want to access from PHP programs.
 - You need platform-dependent features not supported in PHP.
-- You want to call other language interface such as C/C++, Python, R etc.
+- You want to call other language interface such as C/C++ assemble etc.

 ### Compared with PHP Extension